 - Next take the remaining 2 studs (these are door studs).
-Use the 165mm nogs as spacers to position them 165mm in from the corner studs and nail them in place using 2 x 75mm nails top and bottom. - Now, position the 2 x 1962mm Lintel Support Studs to the inside of the door studs and down against the base plate.
-Secure with 2 x nails at each end and 2 x nails skewed into the door stud. - · Nail the lintel on the top of the Lintel Support Studs. - Select 2 x 243mm Jack Studs. these will be fitted against the door studs above the lintel.
-Fix at either end with 2 x 75mm nails. - Using the other 2 x 243mm Jack studs, position them 570mm in from either side and nail them in place with 2 x 75mm nails at either end.
+Use the 240mm nogs as spacers to position them 240mm in from the corner studs and nail them in place using 2 x 75mm nails top and bottom. - Now, position the 2 x 1962mm Lintel Support Studs to the inside of the door studs and down against the base plate.
+Secure with 2 x 75mm nails at the base end and 2 x nails skewed into the door stud. - Nail the lintel on the top of the Lintel Support Studs using 2 x 75mm nails in each end. - Select 2 x 243mm Jack Studs. these will be fitted against the door studs above the lintel.
+Fix at either end with 2 x 75mm nails. - Using the remaining 3 x 243mm Jack studs, position them 566mm apart from each other as per diagram and nail them in place with 2 x 75mm nails at either end.